Ed O'Brien: Personal life

-O'Brien lives in London and Wales with his wife Susan Kobrin, who worked for Amnesty International.
-The couple have a son, born in January 2004, and a daughter, born in 2006.
-O'Brien is a cricket fan and supports Brentford F.C.
-Around 2000, he gave up alcohol and took up meditation; he said: "[Alcohol] was fucking me up.
-I thought, 'I can carry on, or I can be a better person.'"
+O'Brien lives in north London.
+With his wife, Susan Kobrin, he has a son, born in January 2004, and a daughter, born in 2006.
+Around 2000, O'Brien gave up alcohol, saying it was "fucking him up", and began practising meditation.
+The Smiths guitarist Johnny Marr helped him become sober and recover from depression.
 In 2011, O'Brien and his family moved to Brazil for a year, living on a farm near Ubatuba.
+He is a cricket fan and once played a match against the musicians Richard Thompson and Chris Martin.
 In March 2020, O'Brien announced that he had contracted COVID-19 and was recovering in isolation.